Radekoles/Faster-Typer/README.md

 # Faster-Typer
-website project helping to improve typing rate.
+Website project helping to improve typing rate.
+Created for learning purposes, and to show my "skills" as js developer :")